On This page

 What Is a Pre-Existing Condition?

-A pre-existing condition is a medical impairment an individual had been diagnosed with or received treatment for before a new work-related accident.
 When rating the worker’s impairment upon maximum medical improvement (MMI) after the new injury, the system might attribute a part of the current impairment to the pre-existing condition.
 Therefore, the worker’s overall condition may include a partly pre-existing condition, which could decrease their workers’ compensation disability benefits.

-For example, say a worker had back surgery five years before taking a job.
+For example, say a worker at a manufacturing facility in North Charleston had back surgery five years before taking a job.
 The surgery resulted in a 10% loss of mobility.
 They can still perform their job adequately despite lingering back pain after the operation.
-One day on the job, the individual falls and suffers a serious back injury.
+One day while working on scaffolding in the facility, the individual falls and suffers a serious back injury.
+This worker had a pre-existing back injury that a workplace accident aggravated, leaving the worker temporarily disabled.

 Pre-Existing Injuries and Permanent Disability Benefits

-In this hearing, the insurer could argue that the worker’s current disability is partly due to a pre-existing injury and the permanent disability benefits should be reduced accordingly.
-They would likely present testimony from the physician assigned to the case, who might say, for example, 25% of the worker’s current condition is due to the pre-existing back injury.
+A worker who cannot return to working for a living, however, may be entitled to permanent and total (P&T) disability benefits.
+In this case, the SC Workers’ Compensation Commission would hold a hearing to determine the amount of permanent disability benefits the workers should receive.
+This decision is based on the worker’s prior wages, age, education, work experience, and their impairment rating.
+In this hearing, the insurer could argue that the worker’s current disability is partly due to a pre-existing injury and because of that, their permanent disability benefits should be reduced accordingly.
+They would likely present testimony from the physician assigned to the case, who might say that 25% of your current condition is due to a pre-existing back injury.

 Common Causes of Pre-Existing Conditions